Madsen03/Echo-League-Rules/RULES.md

     3. Final stage games will be a best of three.
     4. The grand final will be a best of five.
 3. We will try to have a ticket approved for games to be played, but if there are delays (as there have been in the past), we will have lobbies off-ticket if admins are unavailable
+    1. For games played off-ticket, the winning team must provide the following screenshots to have their game counted as official:
+        1. Screenshot of the final “picks and bans” screen (from replay)
+        2. Screenshot of end-game overview with matchID and timestamp
+        3. Screenshot of the end-game scoreboard
+    2. Failure to provide screenshots within a timely manner, to admins, will result in a series being ruled as a forfeit
 -----

 ## VII.
 Scheduling

 1. Every week in *Echo League Season 1* begins on Monday at 12:00 AM PST and ends on Sunday at 11:59 PM PST
 2. All games for the upcoming week must be scheduled by the end of the previous week, and must be scheduled within the timeframe of the upcoming week
     1. If there are extenuating circumstances preventing teams from playing during their assigned week, they can reach out to the Staff to try and arrange an off-schedule game.
-These will only be allowed when there are no other options, when it will not impact future games, and when the staff has been given ample notice.
+These will only be allowed when there are no other options, when it will not impact future games, and when the staff has been given enough notice to arrange an alternative solution.
 3. Games must be scheduled on the Echo League website to be officially counted as “scheduled by deadline”.
 4. Failure of both teams to schedule by the deadline will result in a null-series (no points awarded to either team) in the official scoring.
     1. In the playoffs, this will result in the next team receiving a bye week
 5. If you have attempted to schedule your game but the other team is not responding or there is a lack of response, then you must do the following and the administration team will make an assessment:
     1. Show messages of attempting to contact or scheduling the other team’s organizer.
-    2. If the above is unable to be proved then you must show proof of attempting to add them on steam or attempt to contact him in other ways.
+    2. If the above is unable to be proved then you must show proof of attempting to add them on steam or attempt to contact them in other ways.
 (If necessary, attempt to contact a team member of that team).
 6. If the game has been scheduled and the time is finalized.
 Both teams must agree to change it going forwards
     1. If both teams wish to reschedule, it must be done AT MINIMUM six hours in advance with both teams agreeing to the reschedule.
         1. Game must also be updated on the Echo League website using the “Delete and Reschedule” option by the individual who scheduled the first match
     2. If the game is rescheduled, Team Organizers must reach out to any casters that are scheduled to their game to inform them.
-        2. Failure to do this may lead to being blacklisted by the casting team
+        1. Failure to do this may lead to being blacklisted by the casting team

 -----